opili-washington/wireframing/README.md

 - Navigation: Shows how users will move through the site or application.
 - Content Placement: Indicates where text, images, and other content will be positioned.
 - Functionality: Outlines key functionalities and interactions.

+## Types of Wireframes

+### Differences between low-fidelity and high-fidelity wireframes

+- Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
+- High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.